Mississippi John Hurt: Style

-Hurt used a fast, syncopated fingerpicking style of guitar playing that he taught himself.
-He was influenced by few other musicians, among whom was an elderly, unrecorded blues singer from the area where he lived, Rufus Hanks, who played twelve-string guitar and harmonica.
-According to the music critic Robert Christgau, "the school of John Fahey proceeded from his finger-picking, and while he's not the only quietly conversational singer in the modern folk tradition, no one else has talked the blues with such delicacy or restraint."
+Hurt used a syncopated finger picking style of guitar playing that he taught himself.
+He was influenced by few other musicians, among them was Rufus Hanks, an elderly, unrecorded blues singer from the Avalon area who played twelve-string guitar and harmonica.

+According to the music critic Robert Christgau, "the school of John Fahey proceeded from his finger picking and while he's not the only quietly conversational singer in the modern folk tradition, no one else has talked the blues with such delicacy or restraint."

 Tributes

-There is a memorial to Hurt in Avalon, Mississippi.
-It is parallel to RR2, the rural road on which he grew up.
+There was a memorial and museum dedicated to Hurt in Avalon, Mississippi, parallel to Rural Route 2, the rural road he grew up on.
+On February 20, 2024, it was destroyed in a fire the day after being made a National Landmark.
+Arson is not suspected.

+The folk-rock band The Lovin' Spoonful took their name from a recurring phrase in Hurt's song "Coffee Blues".

 The singer-songwriter Tom Paxton, who met Hurt and played on the same bill with him at the Gaslight in Greenwich Village around 1963, wrote and recorded a song about him in 1977, "Did You Hear John Hurt?".

 The first track of John Fahey's 1968 solo acoustic guitar album Requia is "Requiem for John Hurt".
 Fahey's posthumous live album, The Great Santa Barbara Oil Slick, also features a version of the piece, entitled "Requiem for Mississippi John Hurt".

 Norman Greenbaum's eclectic minor hit, "Gondoliers, Shakespeares, Overseers, Playboys And Bums" refers to Mississippi John Hurt singing the blues.

 The British folk and blues artist Wizz Jones recorded a tribute song, "Mississippi John", for his 1977 album Magical Flight.

 The Delta blues artist Rory Block recorded the album Avalon: A Tribute to Mississippi John Hurt, released in 2013 as part of her "Mentor Series".

 The New England singer-songwriter Bill Morrissey released the Grammy-nominated album Songs of Mississippi John Hurt in 1999.

-In 2017, John Hurt's life story was told in the documentary series American Epic.
+In 2017, Hurt's life story was told in the documentary series American Epic.
 The film featured footage of Hurt performing and being interviewed, and improved restorations of his 1920s recordings.
 Director Bernard MacMahon stated that Hurt "was the inspiration for American Epic".
 Hurt's life was profiled in the accompanying book, American Epic: The First Time America Heard Itself.

+In 2023, Rolling Stone ranked Hurt at number 159 on its list of the 200 Greatest Singers of All Time.